Prerequisites

 - You’ll see the connection instructions at

-showing:- External Access:
+http://localhost:3000showing:- External Access:

 ws://<sandbox-id>.csb.app:8080